What is the TopDown Engine?

 I get errors after installing the package / The camera doesn’t move!

-Make sure you read the install instructions included in the IMPORTANT-HOW-TO-INSTALL.txt file included within the asset.
+Are your errors related to a Unity package?
+Have you tried updating it to the latest version?
+If that doesn’t solve your problem, make sure you read the install instructions included in the IMPORTANT-HOW-TO-INSTALL.txt file included within the asset.
 You can also check the dedicated part of the documentation.

 Where do I start ?